This Policy is intended to help you understand:

 - complete a new supplier form,

-- undertake a market research survey, and
+- undertake a market research survey,

-- enter into a contract with Destination NSW.
+- enter into a contract with Destination NSW,

 Email addresses are recorded when an email message is sent to Destination NSW or when a user subscribes to an online mailing list.

 These email addresses are stored electronically in accordance with standards and authorities under the State Records Act 1998 (NSW).
-An email address is only used for the purpose for which it is provided and is not added to any unauthorised mailing list or disclosed to other organisations unless you request that this to be done.
+An email address is only used for the purpose for which it is provided and is not added to any unauthorised mailing list or disclosed to other organisations unless you request that this be done.

 If you have subscribed to one of Destination NSW’s online mailing lists, you can easily remove your email details from the list by unsubscribing.
 Each mailing list provides clear instructions on how to unsubscribe.

-“Pixels” means the use of use of pixels (1 x 1 pixel images that allow services to tell companies how many people have visited their site).
+“Pixels” means the use of pixels (1 x 1 pixel images that allow services to tell companies how many people have visited their site).
 When you take a certain action on our website, a request is sent to the server to download the tracking pixel attached to the content you’re interacting with.
-It’s an invisible process to you but the data collected will help us and our Sponsors build better digital ad and content experiences for you.
+It’s an invisible process to you but the data collected will help us and our sponsors build better digital ad and content experiences for you.
 All information collected is de-identified and we will never collect or disclose any personal information.